Exabyte-io/api-examples/README.md

     pip install -r requirements.txt
     ```

 4. Run Jupyter.
-This will open Jupyter notebook in your browser.
+This will open a notebook in your browser:

     ```bash
     cd examples
     jupyter notebook --config=config.py
     ```

-5. Open [settings](examples/settings.ipynb) and adjust it as necessary.
+# Usage

+0. Examples require an existing account with Exabyte.io platform.
+Register [here](https://platform.exabyte.io/register) to obtain one.

+1. Open [settings](examples/settings.ipynb) and adjust it to provide authentication parameters.
+See the [corresponding example](examples/api/get_authentication_params.ipynb) for how to obtain the authentication parameters with your username and password.

-6. Navigate to desired example, open, adjust and run it.
+2. Navigate to a desired example notebook, open and run it.

 # Contribute